SciML/ModelingToolkitCourse/docs/src/lectures/lecture8.md

 ```@example l8
 plot(sol.t, (@. sol[1, :] * sol[2, :] + sol[3, :] * sol[4, :]), lab = "d1")
 ```
-Note that the original constraints are not satisified and, even worse, the residual drifts over time.
+Note that the original constraints are not satisfied and, even worse, the residual drifts over time.
 Let's plot the pendulum in the Cartesian coordinate over time.
 ```@example l8